 Q. What’s the correct treatment after an injury?
 Heat or ice?

 A. Use ice initially to help reduce the swelling.
 Some studies say to use heat after 24 hours, however, it depends on the injury.
 Some injuries, like a grade-two or grade-three sprain, need ice longer than 24 hours.
 A grade-two or grade-three sprain is a partial or fully torn injury with moderate to severe swelling that doesn’t go down after 24 hours.
-Many trainers use the R.I.C.E. principal: Rest, Ice, Compression, and Elevation.
+Many trainers use the R.I.C.E. principle: Rest, Ice, Compression, and Elevation.

 Rest: It’s important for an athlete to stop using the injured body part.
 Pain is the body’s natural way of telling you to stop using the injured area.